There are some great new UK restaurants opening their doors in 2021 – so we’ve compiled a handy list so you know where to book next.

 Hive at Selfridges, London

-If you’re into honey, you’ll love the new Hive restaurant at Selfridges, which just managed to open for a few days at the end of 2020.
+If you’re into honey, you’ll love the new Hive restaurant at Selfridges which opened its doors at the end of 2020.

 The whole restaurant is yellow and bee-themed, with an Instagrammable neon sign ‘Hive is where the honey is’.